dacooderr/Windows-and-Linux-Optimization/readme.md

 ## **<ins>Improve 1%/0.1% Lows and Input Latency</ins>**:

+ **__Calypto's In-depth Latency Guide__**
+  - If you have the time, this very long and in-depth guide explains the science behind Latency, and how to improve it [here](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit?tab=t.0).

  **__Process Lasso:__**
   - Using this program, you can force apps to run in a specified priority, as well as adjust core affinity according to your system.
   - You can use this [tutorial](https://www.youtube.com/watch?v=xXpnCqXxwz8&) for general use cases, but figuring out the core affinity optimization for your system is going to wield the best results. (example: Intel Efficiency Cores)